 Push the needle through the drilled hole from the back to the front.
 Start at the top and center-most hole, and be sure to keep your needle straight.

 While you hold the needle from the back, carefully press down on the foam from the front until the needle protrudes through the front.
 Pull it out slightly.
-Then you will be able to walk around to the front and pull the needle the rest of the way through.
+Then you will be able to walk around to the front of the headboard and pull the needle all the way through.

 Now you can thread your covered button in the front.